Leah Nichols*, Tedrah Smothers*, Theresa O'Toole* & Courtney Oliver teach weekly classes at our studio.

-We have two Certified Iyengar Yoga teachers at Evergreen, Leah Bray Nichols and Tedrah Smothers.
-Achieving Iyengar certification to teach yoga requires many years, a commitment to rigorous daily study and practice, and a passing of a 3-part multi-year assessment.*
+Achieving Iyengar certification to teach yoga requires years of training, a commitment to rigorous daily study and practice, and passing a 3-part multi-year assessment.

 My long-time teacher, Lou Hoyt of Eastern Sun Yoga, has had a strong influence on me since I took my first class with her in 1999.
-She has encouraged me to embrace the questions.
-Her teaching has helped me develop ways of experimenting in my practice.
+She has encouraged me to embrace the questions and develop ways of experimenting in my practice.
 I strive to emulate her qualities of integrity, friendliness, joy, compassion, clarity, consistency and courage.

 Tedrah began her yoga practice in 1987 at Eastern Sun Yoga Studio with Lou Hoyt.
 She started teaching Iyengar yoga in 1993 to share with others the journey of transformation and self knowledge.